adhuham/laravel-guidelines/README.md

 $PopularPosts
 ```

-Avoid abbreviations as much possible.
+Avoid abbreviations as much as possible.

 Do
 ```php